jerdog/jmeiss-me-website/content/posts/my-long-winding-devrel-road.md

 ![ms dos 2.0](https://pbs.twimg.com/media/DktzdH9XgAAIPO6.jpg)

->_A learning experience is one of those things that says, 'You know that thing you just did?
-Don't do that.'_ **―Douglas Adams**
+> A learning experience is one of those things that says, 'You know that thing you just did?
+Don't do that.'
+<cite>Douglas<span class="cite-last-name">Adams</span></cite>

 One other thing I remember about those early days, was going to the library.
 I love to read.
 In those days, I would read anything I could get my hands on about computers.
 I read about apps and concepts I have long since forgotten.
 We would leave the library with a laundry basket _full_ (not kidding) of books, and in two weeks would return them all.
 Read.